Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 which are later used for the thermal and HTO impurity models in Sections \ref{sec:thermal} and \ref{sec:hto}.

-From the above discussion, we know that the gas ratio is related to gas production.
 Different electrolytic power leads to varying gas ratios, affecting flow resistances and consequently the inter-stack lye flow distribution.
 Compared with the 4-pump topology in Fig. \ref{fig:cir}(a), the 1-pump topology in Fig. \ref{fig:cir}(c) has less flexibility in regulating lye flow.
 Nevertheless, with appropriate control, the system's performance will not be adversely affected, as detailed in Section \ref{sec:comparetopo}.